 Working closely with supply chain partners to improve environmental compliance can benefit everyone.
 See supply chain efficiency.

 Contractors in the construction industry are increasingly placing a high priority on environmental issues.
 Find out how to use resources efficiently in construction and building trades.

 Business benefits of environmental responsibility

-Being environmentally and socially responsible brings tangible benefits to your business, staff, customers, stakeholders and the wider environment.
+Being environmentally and socially responsible brings benefits to:

 If your business is setting a good example, you should consider spreading the message to others.
-Making your business attractive to customers and buyers can open new opportunities and improve relationships.
+Making your business attractive to customers and buyers can open new opportunities.
+It can improve stakeholder relationships.

-By demonstrating that your business considers environmental issues to be a priority you may attract new customers.
+By showing that your business cares about environmental issues, you may attract new customers.
 See market your environmental credentials.

 Find out how to build a reputation as a responsible business with our guide on corporate social responsibility (CSR).